PennyLaneAI/pennylane/doc/code/qml_debugging.rst

      15
     [pldb]:

-In the first section of code aimed to produce an equal probability distribution for the first two wires.
-We can verify this by measuring the probabilities using :func:`~pennylane.debugging.probs`.
+The first section of code aimed to produce an equal probability distribution over the first two wires.
+We can verify this was successful by measuring the probabilities using :func:`~pennylane.debugging.probs`.

 .. code-block:: console